Frequently asked questions.

 What if I need to cancel or reschedule a session?

 We ask for 48 hours notice to cancel or reschedule your appointment.
-Though we understand that emergencies occur and life gets in the way and it can be difficult to plan for everything, our policy ensures that our therapists are compensated for their time, which leads to less burn out, which leads to better therapy for you in the long-run.
+Though we understand that emergencies occur, life gets in the way, and it can be difficult to plan for everything, our policy ensures that our therapists are compensated for their time, which leads to less burn out, which leads to better therapy for you in the long-run.

 How often will I need to see my therapist?

 At the beginning of treatment, we recommend all clients meet with their provider at least once weekly.
 This allows for rapport to be built, goals to be set, and consistency to be established.
-There are options to decrease treatment to biweekly, monthly, or as needed once treatment goals have been achieved.
-You and your therapist can discuss this together.
+Once treatment goals have been achieved, you and your therapist may decide to decrease your sessions to biweekly, monthly, or as needed.

 What happens if my therapist and I are not the right fit?